siliconcompiler/siliconcompiler/docs/tutorials/zerosoc.rst

       ea_io = [GPIO] * 9 + [VDD, VSS, VDDIO, VSSIO]
       so_io = [GPIO] * 5 + [VDD, VSS, VDDIO, VSSIO] + [GPIO] * 4

-We want to design the floorplan so that the padcells are evenly spaced along the west and south sides of the chip, and evenly spaced in two groups on the north and east sides.
-Although we could calculate out the positions by hand, since we're using Python, we can just calculate this programatically instead!
+We want to design the floorplan so that the pad cells are evenly spaced along the west and south sides of the chip, and evenly spaced in two groups on the north and east sides.
+Although we could calculate out the positions by hand, since we're using Python, we can do it programatically instead!

 First, we'll define a helper function called ``calculate_even_spacing()``::